huggla/secure_and_minimal/README.md

 The generic block sets the secure sturtup USER for the container.

+# The build process
+The build process starts by preparing the standard ARGs, giving some of them their default values.
+Then are the files from INITIMAGE, CONTENTIMAGEs and files provided along with the Dockerfile copied to their correct locations.
+Then, based on the standard ARGs, init-commands are executed, empty files and directories are created, gits are cloned, files and packages are downloaded, build and final-commands are executed, file permissions are set, files and directories are deleted (mainly in this order).

 ## Standard ARGs
 Below follows a list of standard ARGs that can be set in the Init-block and serve as parameters in the build process.
 Default values in paranthesis.